tharper07/Springboard-DSC-Projects/Capstone Project 1/Capstone 1 Proposal.md

 3. Once the public and charter schools have been grouped by zip code, I will perform a two-sample goodness of fit test to see if there are statistically significant differences in the charter and public school populations for each of the questions I asked above.

+4. To predict success for schools, I will use various regression techniques and classifiers using demographic, testing, school type, and college enrollment data as features.

 ## Deliverables

 At the conclusion of this project, I will be able to deliver: